chkp-dhouari/SourceGuard/README.md

 When the code is ready to be compiled into an artifact such as a container, it is important to then scan the container image to tested and deployed.
 We will be providing support for Docker and the way to create a container is with a Dockerfile which defines the layers composed of containers images, source code and commands used by the app container image.
 As developpers use these container images such as busybox, node, nginx etc.. from DockerHub, they may be including CVEs and critical malware.
+You can find Container training on my page at https://github.com/chkp-dhouari/Mastering-Kubernetes/blob/master/Just-Enough-Containers.md

 The SourceGuard scanner will provide SAST and DAST for source code and container images. there are many SAST and DAST scanners such Clair and Anchore but the true se3curity value is with the ability to find CVEs and Critical Malware.
 We at CheckPoint will be using ThreatCloud on the scanner backend.
 ThreadCloud is the market leading vulnerability and CVE DB that is been succesfully used